backplane/conex/README.md

 ### Usage

-This is a debian:stable-slim -based dockerization of [TigerVNC](https://tigervnc.org/) running an [LXDE](https://lxde.org/) X11 desktop.
+This is a [debian:stable-slim](https://hub.docker.com/_/debian/)-based dockerization of [TigerVNC](https://tigervnc.org/) running an [LXDE](https://lxde.org/) X11 desktop environment.

 Start the container below.
-The session-specific VNC password will be printed to the standard output.
+A session-specific VNC password will be generated and written to the standard output.
 Then VNC to localhost and enter the password.

 `sudo` is available but you need to set a password for the non-priv user first.